 They won't be covered at all on the two mid-term or hourly exams.
 They will be covered on the final exam, as follows.
 For the final exam, we will pick four stories for which you will be responsible.
-We (the whole class, in class) will pick them after we read the last story (in 2015, on November 26, if all goes as planned), so you will have a couple of weeks to review just those four stories for the final exam.
+We will pick them after we discuss the last story, so you will have a couple of weeks to review just those four stories for the final exam.
 At present, all that's required is what has gotten us through class - having read each story well enough to summarize it briefly and to discuss it.

 3. What parts of the lectures are material for exam questions?

-Everything covered in lecture is material that may be the subject of a question on an exam.
+Everything covered in lecture is material that may be the subject of a question on an exam, except material explicitly labeled "This slide is not exam material".
 We haven't been wasting lecture time on irrelevant material.

 4. Will there be a study guide distributed before each exam?

 No, because a study guide would have to recapitulate everything we've covered in lecture.
 Your lecture notes are your best study guide for the exam.

 5. The text has a CD-ROM at the back.
 On exams, are we responsible for material on it?

 6. Are we responsible for reading assignments on the World Wide Web?